-If you have been in a car accident and are unsure about the next step or have received what you believe to be an unfair settlement offer from your insurance company, you may want to consider hiring an attorney.
-Fill out a free, no-obligation case evaluation to find out exactly how our attorneys in New York City may be able to help.
+If you have been in an automobile accident and are unsure about the next step or have received what you believe to be an unfair settlement offer from your insurance company, you may want to consider hiring an attorney.
+Fill out a free, no-obligation case evaluation to find out exactly how Morgan & Morgan may be able to help.

 New York Auto Insurance Law

-New York is a “no-fault” state, meaning if you get into a car accident, you file a claim with your insurance company, not the insurance provider for the driver who was at fault for the accident.
+If you get into a car wreck in New York, you file a claim with your insurance company, not the insurance provider for the driver who was at fault for the crash.
 This type of insurance is known as personal injury protection (PIP).

 Because your own insurance company will be paying out your claim, what they will cover depends on the type of policy you have.
 New York calls for a minimum policy each driver is required to have, but it will not cover all of your costs.
 PIP may help with medical bills and lost wages, but only up to a certain amount, and a basic policy in New York will not cover the cost of repairs or a new vehicle.